 6. Mobile Hero Image: Add a hero image to your notification so that subscribers on their mobile (Android) are shown an appealing image within the notification.
 Ensure that your hero image is optimized to the size—728x240 pixels.

-Under button, you will be shown 2 fields—
+Under the button, you will be shown two fields-

 3. Campaign Summary